Iowa Psychology Licensure Requirements

 Three Steps to Becoming a Psychologist in Iowa

 There are three high-level steps to becoming a psychologist in the state.
 Step 1 is obtaining your bachelor’s degree and, if you choose, a master’s degree in psychology.
-Step 2 is completing your doctoral program with a PsyD or PhD.
+Step 2 is completing your doctoral program with a PsyD or PhD from one of the various psychology schools in Iowa.
 Step 3 is securing your license, which includes gaining experience, taking exams, and an application process, steps which are outlined in further detail below.

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.